 Equally, with their commitment to academic results and positive psychology, Valli Jones has demonstrated a clear commitment to the Social and Emotional Learning of her clients.
 We were impressed with the knowledge, focus, diligence and commitment Valli’s practice commits to their clients.

 About The Best of Friends and the Clinic.

 The implementation of The Best of Friends ® will take place progressively and will be closely supported by the program author and our Educational Developmental Psychologists Dr. Kimberley O’Brien.

 Participants taking part in the groups will receive a copy of the exclusive workbook developed by Quirky Kid.
-Facilitators and teachers will have access to a series of manuals and regular supervision as and when required.
+Facilitators and teachers have access to a series of manuals and regular supervision as and when required.
 The Best of Friends is a Social and Emotional Learning program developed by The Quirky Kid Clinic.

 Schools can choose from a target (small group) or universal (classroom) format.
 We will provide all the implementation assistance required, including training, supervision and support for key staff members.

 The Quirky Kid Team is looking forward to meeting with parents and professionals during our 2018 Open Day.
 This is a great opportunity to explore our inspiring clinical space, engage with our team and explore our products and programs for parents, professionals and schools.

 12:00pm Explore our clinical space, meet with our Quirky Kid staff and colleagues, and get close and personal with the Quirky Kid products, programs and resources.

 12:30pm Chat with our CEO and Principal Educational and Developmental Psychologist Dr Kimberley O’Brien about her approach to child therapy and her vision for Quirky Kid.